waynestate/accessibility-audit/README.md

 # Accessibility Audit

-Takes in a list of URLs to audit for accessibility issues.
+Takes in a list of URLs from a (base site)[https://github.com/waynestate/base-site] to check for accessibility issues.

 ## Installation